Welcome to the Coroners’ Society of England & Wales

-Unlike the system of Courts under HM Courts Service there is not one Coroner's jurisdiction.
-There are many separate and distinct coroners’ jurisdictions in England and Wales.
-Each jurisdiction is locally funded and resourced by local authorities.
-Not all jurisdictions have a dedicated court.
+Unlike the system of Courts under HM Courts and Tribunal Service there is not one Coroner's jurisdiction.
+There are many separate and distinct Coroner Areas in England and Wales.
+Each Area is locally funded and resourced by Local Authorities.
+Not all Areas have a dedicated Court.

-Each jurisdiction has different staffing levels for administration and investigation.
-It is usual for the staff working with HM Coroner to be employed by the local authority and/or the Police Authority.
+Each area has different staffing levels for administration and investigation.
+It is usual for the staff working with a Coroner to be employed by the local authority and/or the Police Authority.
 The Society does not have information about staff vacancies in coroners' offices.
 These positions are normally advertised on local and police authority websites.

-Given the varying infrastructures in which HM Coroners work it is left to each society member to update the contact details in "find a coroner".
+Given the varying infrastructures in which HM Coroners work it is left to each society member to update the contact details in "search for your local coroner".